danielfonner/SaveOurStages-nonprofit_data2/README.md

 Beyond the two stated plans, an additional proposal would provide support to organizations covering 100% of **Earned Revenue** totaling no more than 45% of **Gross Revenue** with a cap of $12 million per organization.
 If all organizations analyzed here received the maximum allowed under this plan, that would cost $3.7 billion to fund (oranizations would recieve on average: $254k, median:$30k).

+A final proposal would provide maximum support to any one organization totaling no more than 45% of **Earned Revenue** with a cap of $10 million per organization.
+If all organizations analyzed here received the maximum allowed, that would cost $2.3 billion to fund (organizations would receive on average: $158k, median:$17k).

 ## Final Notes ##